 You may hold beliefs about sacred and shared values about your tissue samples and/or data originating from this tissue.
 The cultural issues associated with sending your tissue samples and data overseas and/or storing your tissue and data should be discussed with your family/whānau as appropriate.
 If you wish to know more about the study, we can arrange for an Investigator to come and talk to you and your whānau.
-NZCR are committed to preserving and upholding mauri through karakia and the handling of samples.
+New Zealand Clinical Research are committed to preserving and upholding mauri through karakia and the handling of samples.
 You are invited to perform a karakia at the time of sample collection, please inform staff if you would like any assistance.
 However, due to your samples being sent to countries outside of New Zealand, a karakia will not be able to be performed at the time of your sample disposal.

-Personal and health information is a taonga and will be treated accordingly.
-The following data sovereignty principles are in place to ensure that the data generated from this research is protected and may benefit Maori now and into the future.
+Personal and health information is a tāonga and will be treated accordingly.
+The following data sovereignty principles are in place to ensure that the data generated from this research is protected and may benefit Māori now and into the future.
 The principles included are whakapapa, whanaungatanga, rangatiratanga, kotahitanga, manaakitanga and kaitiakitanga.
-Clinical trials are often driven by Sponsor companies overseas and involve very few Maori as participants.
+Clinical trials are often driven by Sponsor companies overseas and involve very few Māori as participants.

-Consideration of Tikanga and Tiriti obligations are highly valued at NZCR, whereby staff attend Tiriti and Tikanga workshops to acknowledge and understand Māori cultural values and principles.
-NZCR also maintain contact with the Office of the Chief Advisor Tikanga across Te Whatu Ora Waitemata and Te Toka Tumai Auckland and Te Puna Oranga Māori Research Review Committee for consultation of Māori health services.
-NZCR also have open dialogue with the chair of the Māori Governance Rōpu for Ira Tātai Whakaheke.
+Consideration of Tikanga and Tiriti obligations are highly valued at New Zealand Clinical Research whereby staff attend Tiriti and Tikanga workshops to acknowledge and understand Māori cultural values and principles.
+New Zealand Clinical Research also maintain contact with the Co-Chair of the Māori Governance Rōpu for Ira Tātai Whakaheke and Te Puna Oranga Māori Research Review Committee for consultation of Māori health services.

-Before deciding whether to participate in this study or not, it may be appropriate to discuss your participation with your whanau/family/Kaumatua/hapu/lwi and consider both the potential risks and benefits that may be involved.
+Before deciding whether to participate in this study or not, it may be appropriate to discuss your participation with your whanau/family and consider both the potential risks and benefits that may be involved.
 If you need cultural support, please let us know and we will arrange this for you.
 For additional cultural support or tikanga advice, please contact your local Māori support contact listed at the end of this document.